rcopra/jet-assessment-vite/README.md

 ## How to Build and Run the Project

+_Ensure you have node installed.
+Check with `node -v` and if not installed, install here: https://nodejs.org/en/download/package-manager/_

 1. Clone the repository:
    `git clone https://github.com/rcopra/jet-assessment-vite.git`
 2. Navigate to the project directory: